MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 ## Scenario

-A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
-Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
-This will be an end-to-end solution which will help you understand the overall process flow.

 As we continue to build our solution, we will now design a Power Apps canvas app that the inspectors will use in the field on their mobile devices.
 Canvas apps are low code apps that can be designed for a tablet or mobile phone layouts.
 You will build a two-screen canvas app that allows inspectors quickly access and process the inspections.

 ## High-level lab steps